4 Steps for Successful Collaboration Outreach

 The lesson here is that in the vast world of information (of which there is so much more in digital format) sometimes to stand out you might need some pure luck.
 You never know who will come across your emails, when, and in what state of mind.
 Research shows that the percentage of cold emails that receive a reply varies between 1 and 3 percent.
 That is one to three people out of 100!

 How can we make our own luck?
 By staying positive, staying persistent, and following up.
 If someone misses our message the first time, there is a chance our recipient might see it the second time.
+You can use project management software to remind yourself to follow up, and even set up automations for outreach.
+We personally do this within ClickUp, you can read more about it here.

 And if not, perhaps we need to reach someone else’s desk.